 You may have heard that when you’re injured at work, you are covered by workers’ compensation.
 You may also have heard that you don’t have the ability to sue your employer for additional damages.
 When you’re injured at work, but someone else is the reason for your injury, this can be frustrating, especially when the scope of damages far exceeds the cap on your worker’s comp coverage.

 The good news is that while you can’t sue your employer, in some cases you can sue another individual whose negligence led to your injury.
 It’s vital, however, that you understand how workers’ compensation works so you can take the right steps when necessary to get coverage.
-Learn your options if you’re hurt by a coworker, and where to go when you need help from a qualified South Carolina personal injury attorney.
+Learn your options if you’re hurt by a coworker, and where to go when you need help from a qualified South Carolina workers’ compensation attorney.

 In general, almost every employee is covered by their employer’s workers’ compensation insurance.
 What this means is that if you’re hurt during the course of employment, whether it’s tripping and falling, straining your back lifting a heavy box, or even getting hurt in a car accident en route to see a client, you can have your medical bills covered.